Samyukta-14/sysmon-parser/README.md

 # sysmon-parser
+My first security tool, built with Claude Code as part of the Just Hacking Training "Practical AI Cyber Defense Ops" cohort.

-Python parser that extracts detection-relevant fields from Sysmon event XML into clean JSON.
-Foundation for an MCP-driven detection triage pipeline.
+A Python parser that extracts detection-relevant fields from Sysmon event XML into clean JSON.